 Drumlin Farm – Mass.
 Audubon’s Drumlin Farm will be bringing animals to share and talk about, July 28, 3-4pm

-Melrose Urban Farms Tour June 25, 10am – 4pm, rain or shine.
+Melrose Urban Farms Tour June 24, 10am – 3pm, rain or shine.
 Melrose farmers, chicken tenders, beekeepers and gardeners are opening up their farms to the public for the first ever Melrose Urban Farms Tour.
 This is a self-guided, family-friendly tour of the best urban farms in Melrose.
 Get tips on edible gardens, see what’s needed for keeping goats, chickens and bees in an urban setting, learn about composting, and ask a Master Gardner questions about your own garden.
+This year we have a very special fairy garden on the tour!
 Buy tickets online.